 As UAVs proliferate, and the demands of counter-insurgency fights force militaries to look at arming new kinds of aircraft, a number of manufacturers and governments are looking to develop precision-guided “mini-missiles” and glide weapons.
-Raytheon’s 33+ pound, 42 inch long Griffin is a member of that class, and comes in 2 versions.
+Raytheon’s 33+ pound, 42 inch long Griffin is a member of that class, and comes in 3 versions.

-The Griffin’s estimated range is similar to the larger AGM-114 Hellfire: about 3.5 miles if surface-launched without a booster motor, rising to 12.5 miles or more if fired from an aerial platform at altitude.
-That’s fine for aerial platforms, as Griffin A/B offers them the ability to carry more Griffins than Hellfires, and achieve similar reach and precision, with less collateral damage.
+AGM-176B/ MK-60.
+Griffin-B is a powered missile can be a forward-firing weapon, and can be launched from land, naval, or aerial platforms.
+The missile’s estimated range is similar to the larger AGM-114 Hellfire: about 3.5 miles if surface-launched without a booster motor, rising to 12.5 miles or more if fired from an aerial platform at altitude.
+That’s fine for aerial platforms, as Griffin A/B offers them the ability to carry more Griffins than Hellfires, while achieving similar reach and precision.
+The tradeoff is a smaller warhead.

-The Army is testing the 45-pound, powered Griffin B missile as an option for forward outposts.
-Raytheon’s own Javelin missile is already widely deployed, and offers similar range and firepower.
+The Army has tested the 45-pound, powered Griffin-B missile as an option for forward outposts.
+Its de facto competition here is Raytheon’s own Javelin missile, which is already widely deployed, and offers similar range and firepower.
 Javelin is a rather expensive missile, and takes some time to activate and reload, but comes with advanced sensors that troops use independently.

 Contracts & Key Events

 Unless otherwise noted, the USAF’s Air Armament Center Contracting, Advanced Programs Division at Eglin Air Force Base, FL manages these contracts, though U.S. Army Contracting Command at Redstone Arsenal, AL also seems to have its share.
 The contractor is Raytheon Missiles Systems Co. in Tucson, AZ.